Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

     - [Updating a library](#updating-a-library)

-### Handling detected vulnerabilities
+### 6. Handling detected vulnerabilities
-- Security risks of a certain framework or library should be determined based on at least two aspects:
+- Security risks of a certain framework or library should be determined based on at least the following aspects:
-  - ​1) The severity level of known vulnerabilities for the artefact​
+  ​- The severity level of known vulnerabilities for the artifact​
-  - 2) The mission of the components where the framework or the library will be applied​
+  - The mission of the components where the framework or the library will be applied​: Non mission critical / ​Mission ​critical
-    - Non mission critical / ​Mission ​critical / ​External Facing or Distributed​
+  - The outside visibility: ​External Facing or Distributed​
+    > [? is this the right classification?]
   - public facing systemen eerst--> 0 (x risk) vulnerabilities
 - When a vulnerability is found, it will be remediated within a time period according to below table [not here]
 - If no remediation is available, [Company] will do a risk assessment which will have one of 3 outcomes:
   - If we find that the vulnerability does not pose any actual risk, we will ‘allowlist’ it.
 This requires CISO approval.
 This allowlist will be reviewed as part of the half-yearly measurement cycle.